How to Get an EIN Without an SSN (Non-Resident Guide)

 The most common error: entering an incorrect entity type on Form SS-4 line 8a.
 A foreign-owned single-member LLC is classified as a disregarded entity — not a corporation and not a sole proprietorship.
 Selecting the wrong classification changes your IRS filing obligations and can trigger incorrect tax treatment that requires Form 8832 to correct.

-Mistake 5: Not keeping the CP 575 confirmation letter.
-The CP 575 is the official IRS letter confirming your EIN assignment.
-Banks, payment processors, and state agencies accept this document as proof.
-The IRS does not reissue CP 575 letters — if you lose it, you need to request a separate EIN verification letter (147C), which takes additional processing time.
+Losing the CP 575.
+The CP 575 is the official IRS letter confirming your EIN.
+Banks, payment processors, and state agencies all accept it as proof.
+The IRS does not reissue CP 575 letters.
+If you lose it, you have to request a separate 147C verification letter, which takes additional processing time.

 EIN vs ITIN — do you need both?

-The EIN identifies the LLC.
+The EIN identifies your LLC.
 The ITIN identifies you as an individual foreign taxpayer.
-They are different numbers used on different forms for different purposes.
+Different numbers, different forms, different purposes.

-Every US LLC needs an EIN.
-No exceptions.
-The EIN is required under IRC Section 6109 for tax filing purposes.
-The EIN goes on Form 5472, the LLC's bank accounts, payment processor applications, and W-9 forms.
+Every US LLC needs an EIN, full stop.
+It is required under IRC Section 6109 and goes on Form 5472, bank accounts, payment processor applications, and W-9 forms.

 Not every non-resident LLC owner needs an ITIN.
-The ITIN is needed only when you have US tax filing obligations at the individual level — such as US-source income reported on Form 1040-NR, or a need to claim tax treaty benefits on Form W-8BEN.
-Many non-resident LLC owners operate for years with only an EIN, adding an ITIN later when individual-level tax obligations arise.
+You only need one when you have individual-level US tax obligations: US-source income on Form 1040-NR, or treaty benefits claimed on Form W-8BEN.
+I know founders who operated for years with just an EIN and added an ITIN later when individual filings became necessary.

 - Form the LLC (state filing)